nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Introduction

 ## Quick Start

 1. Ensure you have [**Java version 8 update 60**][java] or later installed on your computer.

     !!! warning "This application will not work with earlier versions of Java 8"

-2. Download the latest `UJDTDL.jar` from the [releases](../../../releases) tab.
+2. Download the latest copy of `UJDTDL.jar` from the [releases](../../../releases) tab.
-3. Copy the file to the folder you want to use as the home folder for the application.
+3. Save the file to the folder you want to use for this application.
-4. Double-click the file to start the app.
+4. Double-click the file to start the application.

     <img src="images/mockupV0_0.png" width="700" alt="Example of UI once launched">